-With the ever-increasing demand for more precise imaging, the pressure on the development of new technologies in microscopy is constantly growing.
-The term correlative microscopy refers to a group of methods engaging multiple different imaging techniques and correlating their data, which leads to surprising results and scientific discoveries.
+Correlative microscopy is an approach that benefits from the imaging of the same object by at least two different techniques.
+With the ever-increasing demand for complex and more precise imaging, the pressure on the development of new technologies in microscopy is constantly growing.
+The term refers to a group of methods engaging multiple imaging techniques and correlating their data, which leads to surprising results and scientific discoveries.

-CPEM enables sample analysis in a way that was difficult or impossible by the two imaging techniques separately and brings new possibilities for advanced correlative imaging in a variety of fields such as Material Science, Nanotechnology, Semiconductors, Life Sciences, and many more.
+With the CPEM technology developed by NenoVision, you can easily acquire AFM and SEM simultaneously and correlate them in real time.
+The CPEM brings new possibilities for advanced correlative imaging in a variety of fields such as Material Science, Nanostructures, Semiconductors, Life Sciences, and many more.

 Hematene: A sustainable 2D conductive platform for visible-light-driven photocatalytic ammonia decomposition

 Researchers from Palacký University Olomouc and the Technical University of Ostrava have developed an eco-friendly method to make ultra-thin 2D hematene sheets, which could lead to better clean energy technology.
 All that with the assistance of our LiteScope.

 Scanning Probe Microscopy controller with advanced sampling support

 In this new article, our colleagues together with members of the Czech Metrology Institute describe the Digital Signal Processor in detail.